zephyrproject-rtos/zephyr/doc/reference/kernel/threads/system_threads.rst

 Writing a main() function
 =========================

-An application-supplied :cpp:func:`main()` function begins executing once kernel initialization is complete.
+An application-supplied :c:func:`main` function begins executing once kernel initialization is complete.
 The kernel does not pass any arguments to the function.

-The following code outlines a trivial :cpp:func:`main()` function.
+The following code outlines a trivial :c:func:`main` function.
 The function used by a real application can be as complex as needed.

 .. code-block:: c